the-road-to-javascript/the-road-to-javascript/manuscript/javascript-fundamentals-three/index.md

 // 'RW'
 ~~~~~~~

 The code literally shows how we solved this problem for a single full name step by step.
 Now, you can leave the code this way or condense it by putting certain operations in one line.
-For example, accessing the first full name, splitting it, and retrieving first and last name from it could be put in one line.
+For example, accessing the first full name, splitting it into its first/last name, and retrieving first and last name from it, can be put in one line.
 Furthermore the same would apply for accessing the initials of each name and interpolating them into a new string:

 {title="index.js",lang="javascript"}
 ~~~~~~~